WebDev-Guild/webdev-guild.github.io/apprentice/webdev/git.md

     - Create a repository on GitHub
     - Connect your local repository to the remote repository on GitHub
     - Push your `master` and branch to GitHub
-    - Contact your mentor to have them pass you off
+    - Send a link to your Github repo to the `#requirements` Discord channel to show you have passed this requirement off.

 ## Extra Learning